codists/English-In-CS-Books/i.md

 ​	(2)There are three levels of difficulty in this game: low, intermediate, and high.

+# intervention

+- intervene: inter-("between, among") + venire("to  come")

+vi. intervene literally means "to come between(to step in, mediate or interface in a situation), 干涉"。

+- intervention

+- 示例

+Consistency checking can require human intervention to resolve conflicts, and that is inconvenient if no human is available(《Operating System Concepts》第 587 页)。

 # inversion

 - invert: in-("in") + vertere("to turn")